 Expand content preview

-What percentage of the universe is made up of dark energy?
+What percentage of the universe is made up of normal matter that we can see and detect?

-What evidence suggests the existence of dark matter in galaxies?
+Which observation provides evidence for the existence of dark matter?

 What is gravitational lensing?